tamsharvey/6174/README.md

 Within at most 7 steps you land on 6174

-After that i loops forever
+After that it loops forever